Time Warner said to be near sale of headquarters, move to Hudson Yards

-Time Warner Inc is in talks to buy a new world headquarters by the Hudson River in Manhattan and to sell its current space to real estate developer Related Cos for what could be more than $1.3 billion, two sources said on Monday.
+July 1 Time Warner Inc (TWX.N) is in talks to buy a new world headquarters by the Hudson River in Manhattan and to sell its current space to real estate developer Related Cos for what could be more than $1.3 billion, two sources said on Monday.

 Time Warner is also speaking to other parties interested in buying its current headquarters if talks with Related fall apart, said one of the people who is familiar with Time Warner's thinking.
 Related helped build the company's current space near Manhattan's Central Park.